TheStrandTitan/learning-app/README.md

-# Steps to run the project in your local environment.
+# How to run the project
 1. clone repository to desired directory.
-2. run `npm install` within learning-app
+2. run `npm install` within the directory `learning-app`.
 3. Start the project through one of 3 methods:
     * run `npm start` to start local dev server
     * run `npm run build` and then `serve -s build`
     * run `docker build -t docker-multistage-test:latest -f Dockerfile.multistage . && docker run -d -p 8080:80 --name docker-learning-app docker-multistage-test:latest`
-4. Go to localhost:8080 on your browser
+4. Go to `localhost:8080` on your browser to access the webpage.

 # How to use the learning-app
-1. Modify variables on the page by passing a query string such as localhost:8080/?tabName=Test&boolCheck=false
+1. Modify variables on the page by passing a query string such as `localhost:8080/?tabName=HelloWorld&boolCheck=true`
 2. use `&` to separate query string parameters.
 3. Valid parameter keys are `tabName`, `pictureURL`, and `boolCheck`
 4. `tabName` changes the current browser tab name value, `pictureURL` accepts and displays an image on the lower section of the page, and `boolCheck` changes the test boolean, but will only accept `false` or `true` case-sensitive.